godopy/godopy/README.md

 [Python](https://www.python.org) scripting for the [Godot game engine](http://godotengine.org), [Cython](https://cython.org) and Python bindings to the Godot script API.

-The goal of this project is make Python ecosystem accessible to Godot developers with special focus on [SciPy](https://scipy.org) and related projects.

 ## Work in progress

 The bindings are a work in progress.
 Some planned features are missing and the existing APIs can be unstable!